marekSurak/t9/README.md

 ### API

 I used [Next API routes](https://nextjs.org/docs/api-routes/introduction) as an API endpoints as a Node.js serverless function.
-For app like this I consider solution provided by Next.js as a sufficient altough with bigger app I would build my own API using Node.js + Express.
+For app like this I consider solution provided by Next.js.

 There are 2 endpoints: